 don't

 know whether this is still true.
-Udacity helped me implement this criterion as add_ctc_loss
+Udacity helped me implement this criterion as add_ctc_loss in

 Finally, training involves a number of optional arguments that can fine tune the process: